Joint Graduate Research Training Group

 Students are jointly supervised by one PI at the University Medical Center Groningen and one PI at the Faculty of Medicine in Oldenburg.
-They will receive a PhD certificates from both institutions.
-The first students started in 2018.
+They will receive PhD certificates from both institutions.
+The first students started in early 2018.
 They conduct research in one of the following projects.

 - Project 1: “Development of brain stimulation techniques for the therapy of auditory verbal hallucinations” (Prof. Dr. Christoph Herrmann/ Prof. Dr. Andre Aleman/ Dr. Branislava Curcic-Blake)

 - Project 2: “Emotional reactivity in Attention-Deficit/Hyperactivity Disorder” (Prof. Dr. Christiane Thiel/ Prof. Dr. Pieter Hoekstra/External Supervisor: Prof. Dr. Alexandra Philipsen)

 - Project 3: “Ciliopathies and intracellular signaling – unravelling the underlying mechanisms and implications for therapeutic approaches” (Prof. Dr. John Neidhardt/ Prof. Dr. Kathrin Thedieck)

 - Project 4: “Bullous pemphigoid – What makes the blister?”
 (Prof. Dr. Ulrike Raap/ Dr. Barbara Horvath)